 Esketit lists consumer loans in euro, which all yield interests monthly.

-Like all competitors, the minimal investment is €10.
+Like most competitors, the minimal investment is €10.

 Esketit's Loyalty Program

-I must confess that I was a bit disappointed by the conditions.
+I must confess that I was a bit disappointed by the restrictive conditions.

 - First, the minimal threshold is very high.
 Indeed, one must invest €25,000 in order to reach Gold Investor status and be awarded a 0.5% bonus.
 This amount is much higher than for example Robocash’s €5,000.

-- Moreover, although the whole invested amount is matched against the thresholds, the bonus is only applied to loans from Jordan (which, as explained below, aren’t covered by a group guarantee).
+- Moreover, although the whole invested amount is matched against the thresholds, the bonus is only applied to loans from Jordan.
+As explained below, the lending company behind these loans isn’t profitable yet, and these loans aren’t covered by a group guarantee.
+They’re thus much more risky than CreamFinance’s loans in Spain or Czech Republic.

 Investors with a large portfolio can reach Platinum status, which will grant a 1% bonus when investing more than €50,000.
 Again, the bonus only applies to Jordan loans.